phpredis/phpredis/README.markdown

 ## zCount
 ##### *Description*
 Returns the *number* of elements of the sorted set stored at the specified key which have scores in the range [start,end].
+Adding a parenthesis before `start` or `end` excludes it from the range. +inf and -inf are also valid limits.
 ##### *Parameters*
 *key*
-*start*: double
+*start*: string
-*end*: double
+*end*: string

 ##### *Return value*
 *LONG* the size of a corresponding zRangeByScore.